aindick/CS-350-SNHU/README.md

 - What tools and/or resources are you adding to your support network?

   I'm defnitely going to add Texas Instruments' Code Composer Studio to my "toolbox" in case in the future I want to work more with the TI board.
-Also, the ZyBooks assignments helped me greatly with traversing through this ptoject.
+Also, the ZyBooks assignments helped me greatly with traversing through this project.
+I also will be utilizing state diagrams more since they have helped me with figuring out the logic portions of my code.

 - What skills from this project will be particularly transferable to other projects and/or course work?

-  Some skills I will be using for later projects will be
+  Some skills I will be using for later projects will be state diagram making,

 - How did you make this project maintainable, readable, and adaptable?

+  I made the project more maintainable by splitting up each section of my code that did not belong together, for example, the timer portion and the UART portion I kept separate since they were 2 different functions.
+I made the code more readable by adding comments and adding spaces between separate functions.
+Lastly I made the code adaptable by making it easy-to-read and replicate in case someone wanted to enhance it with their own improvements.